Equine Glucosamine Supplement – Complete Plus HA

 Hyaluronic Acid (100 mg per serving).
-HA is a component of collagen, it functions by attracting water to the synovial fluid and acts as a lubricating substance within the joint creating a protective barrier that reduces friction relieving inflammation and pain by improving joint function.
+HA is a component of collagen.
+It functions by attracting water to the synovial fluid, and acts as a lubricating substance within the joint, creating a protective barrier that reduces friction, relieving inflammation and pain by improving joint function in horses.

-Glucosamine (10,000mgs per serving) Provides building blocks for healthy joints while improving joint function.
-Is also involved in the formation of cartilage, tendons, skin, eyes, bones, ligaments and heart valves.
+The Glucosamine in our equine glucosamine supplement (10,000mgs per serving), provides building blocks for healthy joints, while improving joint function.
+Is is also involved in the formation of cartilage, tendons, skin, eyes, bones, ligaments and heart valves.
 Glucosamine can help the body help itself repair damaged or eroded cartilage.
-It works at the cellular level to reinforce our natural repair ability.
+It works at the cellular level to reinforce natural repair ability.

 DMG (1500 mg per serving)